 Becoming a mirror for Debian CD images

 To become a Debian CD Image mirror site, you need a Linux or Unix-like machine with a permanent, reliable connection to the Internet.
-Debian CD mirrors hold .iso images for CDs and DVDs of various sizes, files for jigdo (.jigdo and .template), BitTorrent files (.torrent) and MD5 checksums of the images (MD5SUMS*).
+Debian CD mirrors hold .iso images for CDs and DVDs of various sizes, files for jigdo (.jigdo and .template), BitTorrent files (.torrent) and verification files for the images (SHA256SUMS*, SHA512SUMS* and other).

 - Master site